 Chesapeake declined 4.8 percent to $18.12 at the close in New York.
 The shares have fallen 19 percent this year as the impact of falling gas prices and soaring debt compounded the controversy over McClendon’s use of personal stakes in company- owned wells to obtain loans.

-Dunham takes charge of a board reconstituted at the insistence of its two largest shareholders (CHK), Icahn and Southeastern Asset Management Inc. The company agreed on June 4 to let Icahn and Southeastern pick four new directors after Icahn likened the board to a fox that had “plundered the hen house.”
+Dunham takes charge of a board reconstituted at the insistence of its two largest shareholders (CHK:US), Icahn and Southeastern Asset Management Inc. The company agreed on June 4 to let Icahn and Southeastern pick four new directors after Icahn likened the board to a fox that had “plundered the hen house.”

 McClendon, who co-founded Chesapeake in 1989, was forced to surrender the role of chairman after revelations that he took personal loans from entities that also were involved in financial transactions with the company.